tombeynon/akash-deploy/README.md

 You will need [Docker installed](https://docs.docker.com/get-docker) on your machine first.
 After that it's a simple one line command to run:

 ```
-docker run -v ~/.akash:/root/akash -p 3000:3000 --rm -it tombeynon/akash-deploy
+docker run -v ~/.akash-ui:/root/akash -p 3000:3000 --rm -it tombeynon/akash-deploy
 ```

 Note the following two options:

-`-v ~/.akash:/root/akash` - the first argument is your Akash home directory.
-This can be an existing or new directory.
+`-v ~/.akash-ui:/root/akash` - the first argument is your Akash home directory.
+Note we use `~/.akash-ui` here instead of the default `~/.akash` to protect existing installations.
+Feel free to use whatever.

 `-p 3000:3000` - the first argument is the port the tool will run on on your machine.